Anti-aircraft cruiser: Post-war anti-aircraft cruisers

 A similar fate befell a light cruiser project prepared by 1949.
 It remained at the conceptual stage, with plans for 4,500-ton cruisers armed with prospective 127 mm guns.

 In the late 1950s, British shipbuilders developed projects known as the 1960 cruisers—large, medium, and small.
 These designations were nominal, as even the small cruiser's displacement exceeded 10,000 tons.
-They were to be equipped with various combinations of 152 mm, 127 mm, and 76 mm universal guns, but were considered anachronistic by 1960, as superpower navies were adopting ships with guided missile weapons.
+They were to be equipped with various combinations of 152 mm, 127 mm, and 76 mm dual-purpose guns, but were considered anachronistic by 1960, as superpower navies were adopting ships with guided missile weapons.
 British missile system development lagged, and purchasing American technology was avoided for prestige reasons.

 Ultimately, scarce resources were not allocated to these outdated and costly ships.
 However, the Royal Navy received its final cruisers.
 Post-war, three incomplete s, derived from the Colony class, were completed.
 Revised, they entered service between 1959 and 1961 as s.
 Their armament included two twin QF Mk 26 mounts and three twin Mark 6 76 mm mounts.
 With a standard displacement of about 10,000 tons, the Tigers were underarmed and were the last artillery-only cruisers built worldwide.

 Between 1965 and 1972, Tiger and Blake were converted into helicopter cruisers, housing four helicopters in a hangar where the aft 152 mm turret was removed.
 The Navy was satisfied, but the Treasury was displeased, as the second ship's conversion cost nearly 2.5 times more than the first.
 Consequently, Lions conversion was abandoned due to funding shortages, and it served as an artillery cruiser until decommissioned in 1975.